nchinling/learning_management_system/worklog.md

 - Removed increment when content is accessed by teacher
 - Displayed data for question performance

+# 27 Dec
+- Implemented student data analytics - performance for each quiz
+- created chart for each question

 # To do
-- student data analytics - performance for each quiz
 - create chart for each question